LEAH E. COWEN, Ph.D.

 I completed my Honors BA at the University of Chicago, where I worked with Martin Feder on the evolutionary genetics of transposable elements in the promoters of Drosophila small heat shock proteins.
 I pursued my doctoral research with Andrew Alspaugh at Duke University, focused on the signal transduction pathways that are important in regulating virulence factors of Cryptococcus neoformans in response to entry into the human host.
 I joined the Cowen lab in 2013, with the goal of understanding how pathogenic fungi are able to sense and respond to the host environment.
 Towards this goal, I am examining Hsp90 co-chaperones and client proteins in Candida albicans and the mechanisms by which they regulate drug resistance, development, and pathogenesis.

 I completed an Honours B.Sc. in Molecular Biology and Biotechnology at the University of Waterloo.
 As a co-op student during my undergraduate studies I worked in Dr. Elise Heon’s lab focusing on the molecular mechanisms underlying a rare inherited disorder, Bardet Biedl Syndrome.
 I joined the Cowen lab in January 2011 and am interested in learning about cellular processes mediating antifungal drug resistance in the human fungal pathogen Candida albicans.
-Currently, I am focusing on determining the mechanisms underlying synergistic drug combinations.
+I completed my PhD in the Cowen lab focusing on mechanisms underlying synergistic drug combinations.
+I am currently a postdoctoral fellow focused on antifungal drug development.

 I completed my BSc in Biochemistry and Molecular Biology at Dalhousie University in Halifax.
 There, I worked in Dr. Melanie Dobson’s lab where I investigated the inheritance of the 2µm plasmid in Saccharomyces cerevisiae.
 I joined the Cowen lab in January 2012, where I am currently interested in dissecting the mechanisms underlying echinocandin resistance in the human fungal pathogens Candida albicans and Cryptococcus neoformans.